 The device execution model specifies how the computation is done on the accelerator.
 The execution ranges over a set of elements that can either be a one-dimensional or multi-dimensional data set.
 This range is split into a hierarchy of ND-Range, work-groups, sub-groups, and work-items as shown in Figure 2 for a three-dimensional case.

-Note that this is similar to the SYCL model, with the exception of sub-groups, which are an Intel extension.
+Note that this is similar to the SYCL model.
 The work-item is the smallest execution unit in the kernel.
 And the work-groups determine how data is shared among these work-items.
 These hierarchical layouts also determine the kind of memory that should be used to get better performance.
 For example, work-items typically operate on temporary data that’s stored in the device memory and work-groups use global memory.
-The sub-group classification was introduced to provide support for hardware resources that have a vector unit.
+The sub-group classification, a new feature of SYCL 2020, was introduced to provide support for hardware resources that have a vector unit.
 This allows parallel execution on elements.

 From Figure 2, it’s clear that the location of the work-group or work-item within ND-Range is important, since this determines the data point being updated within the computational kernel.
 The index into ND-Range that each work-item acts upon is determined using intrinsic functions in the nd_item class (global_id, work_group_id, sub_group_id,and local_id).